 Poetry Out Loud is a national poetry recitation program for all public, charter, parochial school and home school students grades 9-12.
-Now in its tenth year, the program encourages the nation's youth to learn about great works of classic and contemporary poetry through memorization and recitation.
+The program encourages the nation's youth to learn about great works of classic and contemporary poetry through memorization and recitation.
 This program helps students master public speaking skills, build self-confidence, and learn about their literary heritage.

 "With all the talk in our common core standards for 'deeper understanding' as the progressive skill, this activity [POL] is invaluable."